Why is public liability insurance essential for photographers?

 In the following sections, we’ll explore this form of photography insurance and illustrate just how critical it can be to protect your livelihood when you’re out and about on a shoot.

 Whether you find yourself out roaming rural locations capturing outstanding natural beauty or indoors in your rented studio employing your craft to create family portraiture, the possibility that something might go wrong is always present.
 While such circumstances are unfortunate and most professional photographers do their utmost to avoid them occurring, potential problems can put your photography business at considerable risk.

 The good news is that you can prepare for these worst-case scenarios by putting measures in place before they arise.
 Predicting the unpredictable is no easy feat, so instead of taking such a chance, public liability insurance was developed for peace of mind.

 Put simply, photographers’ public liability insurance was created to cover the cost of any claims made against you by members of the public, due to incidents that happen in connection with your photography business (or amateur) activities.
 A public liability insurance policy can cover the costs of legal action and compensation claims made against you or your business in the event of damage to third-party property or bodily injury to a member of the public.

 Such a policy ensures that photographers are effectively shielded from most types of potential risk that can occur when they are out working among the public, or in an area used by the public.

-Why is public liability insurance so important for photographers?
+Why is public liability insurance so important for photographers and videographers?